 Make it attractive

-Establish informal yet crystal-clear chama leadership roles and share your appreciation with each and every one of the members that honours them.
+Establish informal yet crystal-clear chama leadership roles and share your appreciation with each and every one of the members that honor them.
 Everyone should know exactly what is expected of her.

 Is this something you are going to discuss in your next Chama Meeting when Chama member recruitment is discussed?